 Dr. Loehr has worked with hundreds of world-class performers from the arenas of sport, business, medicine, and law enforcement, including Fortune 100 executives, FBI hostage rescue teams, and military special forces.

 This episode is brought to you by Helix Sleep!
 Helix was selected as the #1 best overall mattress of 2020 by GQ magazine, Wired, Apartment Therapy, and many others.
-With Helix, there’s a specific mattress for each and every body’s unique taste.
+With Helix, there’s a specific mattress to meet each and every body’s unique comfort needs.
 Just take their quiz—only two minutes to complete—that matches your body type and sleep preferences to the perfect mattress for you.
 They have a 10-year warranty, and you get to try it out for a hundred nights, risk free.
 They’ll even pick it up from you if you don’t love it.
 And now, to my dear listeners, Helix is offering up to 200 dollars off all mattress orders plus two free pillows at HelixSleep.com/Tim.

 This episode is brought to you by 99designs, the global creative platform that makes it easy for designers and clients to work together to create designs they love.
 Its creative process has become the go-to solution for businesses, agencies, and individuals, and I have used it for years to help with display advertising and illustrations and to rapid-prototype the cover for The Tao of Seneca.
 Whether your business needs a logo, website design, business card, or anything you can imagine, check out 99designs.